trailofbits/testing-handbook/content/docs/fuzzing/_index.md

 ```
 harness.rs (Rust): Entrypoint for the fuzzer

 There is no standard in the Rust ecosystem for the function signature of a harness.
-To remain generic, let’s pretend a Rust fuzzing harness is a void function that receives a byte array with random data of Rust type `&[u8]`.
+To remain generic, let's pretend a Rust fuzzing harness is a void function that receives a byte array with random data of Rust type `&[u8]`.
 {{< /tab >}}
 {{< /tabs >}}
 {{< /customFigure >}}